MicrosoftDocs/microsoft-365-docs/microsoft-365/broadsight/create-a-content-center.md

 # Create a Content Center
 To create and manage document understanding models, you first need a Content Center.
 The Content Center is the model creation interface and also contains information about which document libraries published models have been applied.

+An initial Content Center is created during setup, but a SharePoint admin can choose to create additional ones as needed.

-A SharePoint admin can create a Content Center site like they would create any other SharePoint site - through a site template.
+A SharePoint admin can create a Content Center site like they would [create any other SharePoint site](https://docs.microsoft.com/sharepoint/create-site-collection) - through a site template.

+To create a new Content Center:

 1. On the Microsoft 365 admin center, go to the SharePoint admin center.
 2. On the SharePoint admin center, under **Sites**, select **Active Sites**.